COLORADO RANCHING FOR WILDLIFE

-All hunts, archery and rifle, are 7 days priced at $6,400.
-Archery starts September 8 and ri e is October 15 to November 20.
-Hunters fly into Denver and rent a car for the 2 1/2 hour drive or fly into Cheyenne where pick up can be arranged.
-HCU’s Cliff Graham and Bob Wodzisz have hunted with this out tter.
+All hunts, archery and rifle, are 7 days priced at $6,900.
+Archery starts September 8 and rifle is October 15 to November 20.
+Hunters fly into Denver and rent a car for the 3 hour drive or fly into Cheyenne where pick up can be arranged.
+HCU’s Cliff Graham and Bob Wodzisz have hunted with this outfitter.
 Hunt EK703.

-The other outfitter runs a super hunt on a 160,000 private acre ranch located just south of Douglas, Wyoming in trophy Unit 7.
+Here is an outfitter that runs a super hunt on a 160,000 private acre ranch located just south of Douglas, Wyoming in trophy Unit 7.
 Bulls normally are taken in the 300 to 340 range and top bulls will go in the 360 class.

 The ranch offers 2 types of hunts and they are priced accordingly.
 All hunts are 5 days and success is similar as with quality, just the accommodations vary.
 Prices are the same for either archery or rifle hunts.
-Their less expensive hunt is their tent camp, 5 days 2×1 is $7,500 or 1×1 is $8,500.
-The lodge hunt is $8,500 2×1 or $9,500 1×1.
-This is a nicer atmosphere with a large lodge and some cabins for hunters sleeping quarters.
-They also have fancy guest houses for an additional $500 to $1,500 per week that is especially nice for a hunter that would like to bring along his spouse.
+Their less expensive hunt is their tent camp, 5 days 1×1 is $7,000 or the lodge hunt is $9,500 at 1×1, that includes a beautiful new large lodge.

 All of September is archery season, rifle hunts are October 15 to November 20.
 Elevation is about 6,500 feet and hunt up to about 8,500.
 The main method of hunting is by truck to access areas and glass.
 Horses are available and may be used out of the tent camp, where there is more hiking.
 Hunt EK828.
 EK828 Hunt Photos.